sawa2d2/k8s-on-kvm/okd/README.md

 # How to create an OKD4 cluster on KVM with Terraform

-Here is a sample code of this article [OpenShift (OKD4) on KVM - Qiita](https://qiita.com/sawa2d2/items/3cf9c9d5d9ce5f589124).
+This repository contains the sample code described in this article: [OpenShift (OKD4) on KVM - Qiita](https://qiita.com/sawa2d2/items/3cf9c9d5d9ce5f589124).

 ## Summary

-This docs will explain how to deploy an OKD4 cluster on KVM using Terraform according to the steps:
+This docs explains how to deploy an OKD4 cluster on KVM using Terraform according to the steps:

 1. Create `install-config.yaml`for OKD4 settings
 1. Generate ignition files by `openshift-install` command